 The CEO conducts performance reviews of senior executives (key management personnel) by comparing performance against agreed measures, examining the effectiveness and quality of performance of the individual, both as a divisional leader and in their individual capacity, and assessing whether various expectations of stakeholders have been met.

-A performance evaluation was undertaken during the reporting period to 30 June 2022, in respect of that reporting period, and in accordance with the above process.
+A performance evaluation was undertaken during the Last Reporting Period in respect of that reporting period, and in accordance with the above process.

 Principle 2: Structure the board to add value